Steps to Earning Substance Abuse Counselor Certification in Maine

 Substance Abuse Counselor Salary in Portland, Lewiston, and Bangor, Maine

-According to the Bureau of Labor Statistics (BLS), substance abuse counselors in Maine earned a median salary of $53,900 as of May 2023, which is in par with the national median of $53,110 for this profession.
+According to the Bureau of Labor Statistics (BLS), substance abuse counselors in Maine earned a median salary of $53,900 as of May 2023, which is on par with the national median of $53,110 for this profession.
 Early-career (25th percentile) substance abuse counselors in Maine earned about $42,030 during this time, while those at the top of their field (90th percentile) earned about $83,570.

 Substance abuse counselors in Bangor reported the highest median salary among the state’s metro areas as of May 2023, while the Lewiston metro area came out on top for its top pay of substance abuse counselors during this time: